Blatke/How-to-Build-A-Shader-Mod-for-HS2/README.md

 I also thank **kky-is**, **[Pizdatyi](https://www.pixiv.net/users/86387918)**, **[Getdowncrazy](https://www.patreon.com/c/realillusionGDC/)**, **[enimaroah](https://github.com/enimaroah-cubic/Sb3UGS/wiki)** and **ElusiveCake**, who spent time in kindly replying to my questions about shader modding, and thus have brought me with enlightenment.

+## Summary
+In short, the process of modding a shader includes:

+1. Build a .zipmod file with packing the object using the material shadered by your designated shader into an assetbundle in it.
+2. If you want to let your future shader mod load default textures when loading the shader on MaterialEditor tab, creating a new assetbundle with putting textures into it and packing it into the .zipmod file are neccessary.
+3. Add MaterialEditor-recognized tags with referring to the path(s) of the assetbundle(s) into the manifest.xml script in the .zipmod file.

 ## Prepare the Assetbundle
 The first step is to get an assetbundle, in format of .unity3d, in which there has to be gameobjects, textures, materials, compiled shaders and other stuff packed in it: